 - Oluwa l’oluso Agutan Mi

 - Iberu Kosi

 Awards and Honour

-Dr. Christopher Ayodeji Ayodele was a Consultant to SANUS ORGAN International, USA and an Advisor and Technocrat, Viscount Organ (Nigeria Chapter), the Assistant Choir Director, Christian Association of Nigeria (CAN), Oyo Chapter and also a member of the following professional bodies:
+Dr. Christopher Ayodele is a man of honor and has received awards and honor in different ways.
+Firstly, In recognition of his meritorious service to Church Music, Christopher Ayodele was awarded an honorary doctorate degree by SOMAB Seminary.
+This was at IOWAS State University, the USA incorporated in 2013.
+Also, Christopher Ayodeji Ayodele was honour as a Consultant to SANUS ORGAN International, the USA base virtual organ company.
+Likewise, he is an Advisor and Technocrat, Viscount Organ (Nigeria Chapter), the Assistant Choir Director, Christian Association of Nigeria (CAN), Oyo Chapter.
+Also, he is a member of the following professional bodies:

 - Music Society of Nigeria

 - The Nigeria Baptist Musicians Fellowship